 The Defense Research Institute ("DRI") moves for leave to file the accompanying brief in support of the position taken by Petitioners Dennis W. Gay, et al., under Supreme Court Rule 37.2.
-Counsel for Respondent Sarah Morgan has withheld consent to the filing of this brief.
+Counsel for Respondent Sarah Morgan has withheld consent to the filing this brief.

-DRI is an international organization that includes more than 22,000 attorneys involved in the defense of civil litigation.
+DRI is an international organization that includes over 24,000 attorneys involved in the defense of civil litigation.
 DRI is committed to enhancing the skills, effectiveness, and professionalism of defense attorneys.
-Because of this commitment, DRI seeks to address issues germane to defense attorneys and the civil justice system, to promote the role of the defense attorney, and to improve the civil justice system.
-DRI has long been a voice in the ongoing effort to make the civil justice system more fair, efficient, and - where national issues are involved - consistent.
+Because of this commitment, DRI seeks to address issues germane to defense attorneys and the civil justice system, promote the role of the defense attorney, and improve the civil justice system.
+DRI has long been a voice in the ongoing effort to make the civil justice system more fair and efficient.

 DRI participates as an amicus curiae in cases that raise issues of vital concern to its membership.
 This is such a case.
 DRI believes that resolution of the important jurisdictional issue this petition presents is necessary because the courts of appeals have fractured when determining the burden of proof that a defendant must meet to establish the amount in controversy for removal based on the federal courts' diversity jurisdiction.
-The issue presented affects not only class actions removed under the Class Action Fairness Act of 2005 ("CAFA"), but every single case removed on the basis of diversity jurisdiction.
-The confusion fostered by the divergent and conflicting views of the courts of appeals creates the very impediments to review of cases with national implications by federal courts that Congress sought to eliminate in CAFA.
-Because removal is an issue of particular significance to defendants, DRI's members are frequently confronted with the focal issue raised by this petition, and their clients are affected by the lack of a clear rule.
+The issue presented affects not only class actions removed under the Class Action Fairness Act of 1995 ("CAFA"), but also all cases removed on the basis of the federal courts' diversity jurisdiction.
+The confusion created by the divergent views of the courts of appeals creates the very impediments to review of cases with national implications by federal courts that Congress sought to eliminate in CAFA.
+Because removal is an issue of particular significance to defendants, DRI's members are frequently confronted with the issues raised by this petition, and their clients are affected by the lack of a clear rule.